diadba/M.S.-Data-Analytics/D211 - Advanced Data Acquisition/README.md

 Transfer Note:
 "GPA: This student completed each of the listed courses with a GPA between 3.0 and 4.0 on a 4.0-scale."
 - Found [here.](https://www.wgu.edu/admissions/transfers.html)
+<br /><br />

+All details pertaining to this file, such as overview and competencies are replications from the information available in the course; The associated text is from WGU.